BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 **Self-Attention** is the star of the show.
 It answers a critical question for every word: **Which other words in this sentence are most important to help me understand my own meaning?**

-**The Analogy:** Imagine you're at a loud cocktail party.
-You hear the sentence: "**The robot picked up the ball because it was heavy.**"

-Your brain instantly knows "it" refers to the "ball," not the "robot."
-How?
-You intuitively pay "attention" to the relationships between words.
-Self-attention is the mathematical way an LLM does this.
+Instead of just describing it, let's make it interactive.
+The visualization below simulates the self-attention mechanism.
+Click on a word (like "it" or "robot") to see how it "looks" at the other words in the sentence to build context.

+{% include components/interactive-attention.html %}

-For each word, the model generates three special vectors:
+As you can see in the simulation, for each word, the model generates three special vectors:
 1.  **Query (Q):** "What I am looking for."
 From the word "it," the Query vector is like asking, "I am a pronoun.
 I need to find the noun I'm referring to."
 2.  **Key (K):** "What I have to offer."
 The word "ball" has a Key vector that says, "I am a noun, and I am an object that can be picked up."
 The word "robot" has a Key that says, "I am a noun, and I am the one doing the action."
 3.  **Value (V):** "What meaning I actually bring."
 This vector holds the essential meaning of the word itself.

-**The Process:**
+The process is as follows:
-1. The Query from "it" scans the Keys of every other word in the sentence ("The," "robot," "picked," "up," "ball," etc.).
+1. The **Query** from your selected word scans the **Keys** of every other word, generating an "attention score" for each.
-2. It calculates an "attention score" based on how well its Query matches each Key.
-The match between the Query of "it" and the Key of "ball" will be very high.
-The match with "robot" will be lower (robots can be heavy, but the grammatical structure points to "ball").
-3. These scores are normalized (using a function called Softmax) so they all add up to 1.
-The word "ball" might get a score of 0.9, while "robot" gets 0.05, and other words get nearly zero.
+2. The scores are normalized, and the word(s) with the highest scores get the most "attention."
-4. Finally, the model creates a new, updated vector for "it" by taking a weighted sum of all the **Value** vectors from the entire sentence.
-In essence, it pulls in 90% of the meaning ("Value") from "ball," 5% from "robot," and so on.
+3. Finally, the model creates a new, updated vector for your selected word by taking a weighted sum of all the **Value** vectors, based on the attention scores.

-After this step, the generic vector for "it" has been transformed into a new vector that is rich with the specific, contextual meaning of "ball."
+In essence, the word "it" pulls in the "meaning" (the Value vector) from "ball," transforming itself from a generic pronoun into a vector that is rich with the specific, contextual meaning of the ball in this sentence.
 This happens for every single word, in parallel.

 #### Multi-Head Attention: A Team of Specialists